 - Opt for wholegrain breads and brown rice

 This one is great news for those who can't leave the house without a morning brew.

 Research shows that drinking coffee may offer protection against liver and endometrial cancer.
 Coffee contains many different antioxidants, including chlorogenic acid, which are thought to be responsible for the reduced cancer risk.

-There's no easy way to say this - drinking alcohol increases your risk of nine cancers including breast, bowel and liver.
+There's no easy way to say this - drinking alcohol increases your risk of seven cancers including breast, bowel and liver.
 The more you drink, and the more often you drink, the greater the risk.
-Reduce your risk by cutting back, choosing drinks with a lower alcohol content or skipping the booze altogether.
+Reduce your risk by cutting back, choosing drinks with a lower alcohol content or skipping alcohol altogether.